xndrgit/xndr-XndrGPT-byLaraveLLama/README.md

-# XndrGPT
+# XndrGPT - LaraveLLama
-XndrGPT is a personal, local, AI chat interface powered by the OLLAMA API.
+XndrGPT is a personal, local, AI chat interface powered by the Ollama API & LaraveLLama.
 The frontend code and API integration are open source.

 ## A sneak peek into what we have here🙈 :
 ![image](https://github.com/xndrgit/xndr-XndrGPT-byLaraveLLama/assets/115892862/a3b3dbb7-e2cb-42e0-90e0-f86150b7d835)